mattrips/scratchPad/Protocol Conformance.md

 &#9724;   Engineering protocol conformance requires careful attention to detail.
 It would not be unusual for a small change, far from the point of declaration, to significantly alter a protocol conformance.

-A possibly available implementation may be declared in any of the following, with the subject type and subject protocol being the type-protocol conformance with respect to which a :
+A possibly available implementation may be declared in any of the following (with the subject type and subject protocol being the type and protocol to which a type is delcared to conform):
 1. the declaration or an extension of the subject type,

 2. the declaration or an extension of a superclass of the subject type.  [check this]